Tunnel Mill Crafts Calendar, 2017 / 2018

 produce a simpler ward box for their locks.

-* - - In a TWO session class (with homework and a possible work weekend between sessions) students will forge a bench vise
+In this TWO session class (with homework and an October 14 & 15, 2017 work weekend between sessions) students will forge a bench vise

 with three inch wide jaws.